Skip to main content

 7. Determine how to accommodate any ADA disabilities (e.g., providing closed captioning for a party with a hearing impairment).

-8. If you are requiring parties to consent to participating in a remote hearing, formalize this process.
+8. If you require parties to consent to participating in a remote hearing, formalize this process.
 Make sure you determine:

 1. How consent will be obtained (e.g., form)?